EthanBukenya/zigpost-laravel-blog/README.md

 # zigpost-laravel-blog
 A fully featured laravel blog with dynamic functionality through admin dashboard.
-The project is still under development.
+The project is still under development and use in production is at owner's risk.